ArgTaklakoglou/Predicting_Clustering_Banking_Subscriptions/README.md

 To compare each method, the F1 metric will be used to evaluate the predictions, and the method with the highest F1 score will be chosen.

-In the end of the project, I also attempt to cluster the customers by taking into account specific variables about them.
+At the end of the project, I also attempt to cluster the customers by taking into account specific variables about them.
 I used  pam() functon with the matrix of Gower Distance to create the clusters and I evaluate the clusters' quality by plotting the silhouette value.